kernoio/devx-challenge/README.md

 FE ->> BFF: { session: <session-hash>, newPassword: 'FU(iolkevn23$90' }
 BFF ->> FE: { status: 'OK', jwtToken: {...}}
 ```

+### Some extra considerations
+1. This is your presentation letter.
+Don't shy away from adding whatever extension to the requirements you think would be interesting to discuss during the technical interview.
+2. We use **Kotlin** for our backend services (except for the BFF's which are done in NestJS).
+You can get trained on the job, but doing the backend part of this assignment in Kotlin or Java will earn you some extra points.

 ---

 ### Clone this project!